PowerShell and Visio Part 2 – First Steps

 That should get you started looking at Visio with PowerShell.
 In the next post we'll work on dropping shapes on the page and connecting them.

-A reference that will help immensely is the VBA Object model reference for Visio found here.
+A reference that will help immensely is the VBA Object Model reference for Visio found here.

 Let me know if you have questions about this.